msunji/fe-mentor-compilation/README.md

 This project is bootstrapped with CRA and styled with styled-components.

 ### Axios
-I used [Axios](https://axios-http.com/) to make requests to the API.
+I used [Axios](https://axios-http.com/) to make requests to the API route I set up with Express.

 ### Airtable API
 I had kept track of all the solutions I'd finished on Airtable, so I decided to use Airtable as a database to fetch data from.
 Luckily, Airtable offers an official JavaScript library called [airtable.js](https://github.com/airtable/airtable.js/) that's pretty straightforward to work with.

 ### Node.js and Express
-Using Airtable as my
+With Airtable, each user is provided with an API key that has access to all their bases and records.
+So it probably isn't the best idea to have your API keys exposed on your front-end.
+To solve this issue, I setup a Node.js + Express backend that makes a GET request to the Airtable API (instead of doing this in the frontend).